npalomin/streetspace_dataset_ldn/README.md

 # Streetspace dataset London

-This page describes the technical specifications of the streetspace dataset of London.
+This page describes the technical specifications of the streetspace allocation dataset of London.
 The data is presented as geometric linear features representing the road centre line of streets.

 <img src="sample.png" width="300" style="margin:0px 300px">